Changissnz/selfinterest/README.md

 choices of axioms for operation (permutatorial) and cause of biological life does not entirely originate as product from engineering by human beings.
 The category of efficiency has intersection with that of
 directness: streamlined, concentrated, and uni-directional.
-Maintenance of confidence in the media oftentimes proceeds into its users agreeing to some way of efficiency for use; in the realm of communication, this could mean being forthright and honest, with a preference for humorless as opposed to producing possible cause for disruption, but because of inevitable differences in matters of complication is more so something like common courtesy.
+Maintenance of confidence in the media oftentimes proceeds into its users agreeing on some way of efficiency for use; in the realm of communication, this could mean being forthright and honest, with a preference for humorless as opposed to producing possible cause for disruption, but because of inevitable differences in matters of complication is more so something like common courtesy.
 On the concept of freedom, there are many